-A few of the popular ones relevant from dietary perspective are carotenoids, folate, vitamin C, vitamin E, selenium, flavonoids and various other naturally-occurring plant substances .
+A few of the popular ones relevant from a dietary perspective are carotenoids, folate, vitamin C, vitamin E, selenium, flavonoids and various other naturally occurring plant substances .

 Some phytochemicals and plant nutrients have the power to diffuse potential carcinogens (cancer-causing substances) and destroy them before they can cause DNA damage that may lead to cancer .